Welcome dear DSP companies,

 Step 7: Work with Shiftplan

-In case you work with Shiftplan, you'll need to get familiar with how you set up the conditions for being able to use shift plan and what data you need to define for your shift plan employees.
+In case you work with Shift plan, you'll need to get familiar with how you set it up and what data you need to define for your shift plan employees.

 - Set up Shiftplan Settings